5 basic rules to make a more powerful impression on a Skype video call

 The external microphone is not visible for the viewer and is placed in front of the Tablet computer Sheik Maktoum uses: See the link

 6. Dressing up (Bonus !)

-Henrik Jönsson is making video presentations on every Saturday morning on YouTube and other social media in Sweden and educates the Swedes in things that are on the current agenda.
-The camera is on Eye level.
-The sound is great. the lightning is great (sometimes to shadow on the left cheek): And he is always very keen on dressing up as if he would go to a first date or Christmas Dinner with family.
+Henrik Jönsson is making video presentations every Saturday morning on YouTube and other social media in Sweden and educates the Swedes in things that are on the current agenda.
+The camera is at Eye level.
+The sound is great. the lightning is great (sometimes to shadow on the left cheek): And he is always very keen on dressing up as if he would go on a first date or Christmas Dinner with family.

 The Daily Show host Trevor Noah is working from home during the COVID-19 pandemic.
-For some reason, he thinks its no need for a suit or getting a shave!
+He thinks it's no need for a suit or getting a shave for some reason!
 Just because he sends his message from home.
 And suggest us all to stay home.
 Go to the wardrobe, Trevor!
 Learn from Henrik Jönsson!

 7. The background (Extra bonus)

 Göran Greider is a person who has been a self-appointed expert in the Public Service / Swedish Television in basically all subjects.
 For a long time.
 The professional studio managers at Sveriges Television succeed in getting him to look great by the perfect lightning and sophisticated well thought background.
 So he can make his message across.
 Without having his choice of clothes be in the way.
 The challenges for lightning when you have a bold forehead and black clothes are not the easiest part and the studio guys have done an excellent job here.